WanderlustKing11/js-exercises/readme.md

 - Updating the progress bar was a simple matter of using `timeupdate` in an event listener to the video, and updating the style **flex-basis** with a percentage conversion to the time length of the video.
 - Finally, created another 2 event listeners to see where we clicked on the `progressBar`, and if we dragged it.
 Used offsetX to relate where we were in the video to the percent of the bar being filled.
 - Successfully added fullscreen option to the video player. 🍿👍

+#### Day 12 - Key Sequence Detection (KONAMI CODE):
+- Thanks to the NES, and much like the OG games Gradius and Contra, it's time to cheat.
+- Saved the **secret code** in a string variable.
+- Then, pushed all registered keys that were pressed down in the keyboard into an array, and *spliced* the registered keys length index from the secret code length.
+- Finally, *checked* if the array contained the *secret code* in a basic statement.
+- Just for fun, I added an easter egg of my own.
+Won't be hard to figure out by looking at my code 😅 I guess that's what ENV files are for.